smc24-musicgen/smc24-musicgen.github.io/_pages/logistics.md

 ### Final Project

 Students can choose to create a Final Project for either Part 1 or Part 2 of the course.
 The Final Project for Part 1 will focus on symbolic generative music, while the Final Project for Part 2 will focus on audio-based generative music.

-For those opting for a Final Project in Part 1, the task will be to design and implement a symbolic generative music system.
-This project should demonstrate the adaptation and/or combination of one or more techniques covered during the course.

 The final project can be done alone, or in a group of up to three people.

-The system will generate symbolic scores, which will be sent to Ableton for sonification.
-The objective is to create a semi-realtime generative application with a strong focus on creative value.

-The final project deliverables are:

-1. A GitHub repository link containing the implementation code in the course Github Classroom.
-2. A 5-minute YouTube video presentation explaining how the model works.
-3. A 5-minute video demonstration showcasing the model in action.

 ### Deadlines